The Logic of Counting Query Answers

-\begin{lemma} \begin{enumerate} \item[a)] For every basic $\sh\PP$-sentence $\phi'$ there exists a pp-formula $\phi$ that $\phi'$ represents with and \item[b)] For every pp-formula $\phi$ there exists a basic $\sh\PP$-sentence $\phi'$ that represents $\phi$ with $\width(\phi')\le \qaw(\phi)$, and $\shwidth(\phi') \le \tw(\contract(\phi))+1$. \end{enumerate} \end{lemma} \begin{proof} The proof relies on the observation that the condition on $\topp(x)$ in quantifier aware tree decompositions corresponds closely to the fact that free variables can only be closed by a $P$-quantifier in $\sh\PP$-formulas after the contained pp-formula has been casted by a $C$-quantifier.
+\begin{proof} The proof relies on the observation that the condition on $\topp(x)$ in quantifier-aware tree decompositions corresponds closely to the fact that free variables can only be closed by a $P$-quantifier in $\sh\PP$-formulas after the contained pp-formula has been casted by a $C$-quantifier.
 With this in mind, a $\sh\PP$-formula is transformed into a pp-formula by making use of and inducting on the $\sh\PP$-formula's structure (viewed as a tree).
 The other direction is similar.

 a) Let $\phi'$ be a basic $\sh\PP$-sentence.
 By potentially renaming quantified variables, make sure that every variable in $\phi'$ is either free or quantified exactly once.
 We construct $\phi$ by deleting all $C$-, $E$- and $P$-quantifiers and substituting all $\times$ by $\land$.
 Obviously, the result is a pp-formula.
 Note that for every subformula $\psi'$ of $\phi'$, we have an associated subformula $\psi$ of $\phi$.
 For every subformula $\psi$ of $\phi$ we define $\lib(\psi)$ to be the variables of $\psi'$ that are not quantified in $\psi$.
-We claim that for all $\sh$-subformulas $\psi'$ and every assignment $h$ to $\free(\psi')$ that
+We claim that for all $\sh$-subformulas $\psi'$ and every assignment $h$ to $\free(\psi')$,

 We show (\ref{eq:shppandpp2}) by induction on the structure of basic $\sh\PP$-formulas.
 If $\psi' = C \psi''$ for a pp-formula $\psi''$, then we actually have $\psi = \psi''$.
 Moreover, $h$ assigns to values to all liberal variables of $\psi$, so both sides of (\ref{eq:shppandpp2}) are $1$ if and only if $h$ satisfies $\psi$.
 If $\psi'= EV\psi''$ or $\psi'= PV \psi''$, we get (\ref{eq:shppandpp2}) directly from the semantics of $\sh$-formulas and induction.
 Finally, if $\psi'=\psi_1' \times \psi_2'$, we have that $\lib(\psi_1)\cap \lib(\psi_2) \subseteq \lib(\psi)$.
 Therefore, $\lib(\psi_1)$ and $\lib(\psi_2)$ overlap only at variables where a mapping $h': \lib(\psi) \to B$ is defined, and (\ref{eq:shppandpp2}) follows easily.